dev-bootcamp-2019/final-project-SuperSuperSingh/README.md

 ### Rinkeby testnet deployment

-To deploy to the Rinkeby testnet, first ensure that you have a funded Rinkeby address in Metamask.
+To deploy to the Rinkeby testnet, first ensure that you have a funded Rinkeby account in Metamask.
+If you do not have an account, create one within the Metamask extension.
+Take note of your 12 word seed phrase as you will need this to proceed.

+Once the account is active, save the 12 word seed phrase in a file called ".secret" in your projects root directory. *Only create and use this file when deploying your contract.
+For security purposes, you should not expose this seed phrase to anyone and do not use it to generate a real Ether wallet!*

 To fund your account, visit [this Rinkeby faucet](https://faucet.rinkeby.io/).

 Once you have funds in your account, type the following into your command line
 ```